elenajusto/SimplerFlightV2/README.md

 - Log to external flash
     - Choose a flash
 - Log data to SD
-    - Choose SD
+    - Choose an SD

 ## Probably for V3
 - Deliver power from battery
-- Allow USB power delivery when debugging
+- Switch to USB power delivery when debugging
 - Expand board to integrate run camera controls